Rabies – Serology

 Test Frequency and Turnaround Time (TAT)

 Rabies serology test is performed twice per week on Tuesdays and Thursdays.
+The test takes 2 days to complete and results are reported on Wednesday and Friday afternoons.

 Test Methods